safe-global/safe-events-service/README.md

 - /events/sse/{CHECKSUMMED_SAFE_ADDRESS} -> Server side events endpoint.
 If `SSE_AUTH_TOKEN` is defined then authentication
   will be enabled and header `Authorization: Basic $SSE_AUTH_TOKEN` must be added to the request.

+## How to integrate with the service

+If you want to integrate with the events service, you need to:
+- Build a REST API with an endpoint that can receive `json/application` requests (take a look at [Events Supported](#events-supported)).
+- Endpoint need to answer with:
+  - `HTTP 202` status
+  - Nothing in the body.
+  - It should answer **as soon as posible**, as events service will timeout in 5 seconds, if multiple timeouts are detected **service will stop sending requests** to your endpoint.
+So you should receive the event, return a HTTP response and then act upon it.
+  - Configuring HTTP Basic Auth in your endpoint is recommended so a malicious user cannot post fake events to your service.

 ## Events supported

 Some parameters are common to every event: